zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Substitutes each (non-overlapping) appearance of a string in another.

-   :s: The string in which to perform the substitution.
+   :param s: The string in which to perform the substitution.

-   :from: The string to look for which is replaced with *to*.
+   :param from: The string to look for which is replaced with *to*.

-   :to: The string that replaces all occurrences of *from* in *s*.
+   :param to: The string that replaces all occurrences of *from* in *s*.

    :returns: A copy of *s* where each occurrence of *from* is replaced with *to*.